zeroknowledgediscovery/zedwiki/notes/Vision.md

+Thank you for being here, and participating in this process.
 I have broad research intersts, which is  challneging to talk  about in 15 minutes.
 Hence I will stick to my broad vision, what I set out to achieve, where I am  in that path (results), and where I intend to go in future.

 # Vision